Milewski-Enterprises/SccamBuster/README.md

  What It Does

  Scammers rely on speed and obscurity.
-They hit fast and vanish before you can warn anyone.
 SccamBuster changes the math.

  How it works:
  1. Enter a name, business, or phone number
- 2. System scans publicly available data for complaints, legal issues, and negative reports
+ 2. System scans publicly available data for complaints and negative reports
- 3. Analyzes findings and assigns a risk score: 1 (green/safe) to 10 (red/verified scammer)
+ 3. Analyzes findings and assigns a risk score from 1 to 10
  4. Review details and make an informed decision

  The difference: Unlike review sites that manipulate ratings or delete complaints, SccamBuster maintains permanent records.
 Once verified, a report stays in the vault.